czeslavo/process-manager/README.md

 5. **Abort/CompleteDocumentVoiding** command to Billing
 6. *(optional)* **AcknowledgeProcessFailure** command to process manager

-A process has its identifier which is passed along with commands and events related to it (as a correlation id).
+A process has its identifier which is passed along with commands and events related to it as a correlation id.

 What's important - the process manager creates process instances what makes them first class citizens - they're very similar to any different aggregate.
 They keep their own state and make the process